State Street Scribe

 by Jeff Wing

-In late 1996 our hometown saint arrived in the flesh, at least a sanctified piece of her forefinger did, the consecrated digit flying coach from Saint Barbara’s principal reliquary in Kiev.
+In late 1996 our hometown saint arrived in the flesh—at least a sanctified piece of her forefinger did, the consecrated digit flying coach from Saint Barbara’s principal reliquary in Kiev.
 On landing, the digit was literally handed across the U.S. by a network of Eastern Orthodox priests under orders to guard it with their lives.
 Which is all to say, there is a centuries-old body part of the venerated Saint Barbara in the area.
+I had to find her.

-The St. Barbara Orthodox Monastery is nestled covertly in the woods between Santa Paula and Ojai.
-The aforementioned relic of St. Barbara is in residence there, as are relics of many other saints, both ancient and modern, including a relic of St. Anne, mother of Mary, and a morsel of wood that is purported to have come from the True Cross; the very instrument of Christ’s death.
-Great power is believed to infuse these sanctified bits of human tissue and cloth and wood.
-The power objects are overseen by a quartet of monastic Orthodox women of such wit and warmth that they do Saint Barbara and their other venerated roommates proud.
+The St. Barbara Orthodox Monastery is nestled covertly in the forested area between Santa Paula and Ojai.
+The aforementioned relic of St. Barbara is in residence there, as are relics of many other saints, both ancient and modern, including a relic of St. Anne [mother of Mary], and a morsel of wood that is purported to have come from the True Cross; the very instrument of Christ’s death.
+Great power is believed to infuse these sanctified bits of human tissue and cloth and wood, and these power objects are overseen by a quartet of monastic Orthodox women of such wit and warmth that they do Saint Barbara and their other sanctified roommates proud.

 Perhaps appropriately, finding the monastery is a challenge.
-With Mapquest-defying suddenness, a leaf-strewn lane appears alongside a winding country road, dips briefly into a shaded arboreal clearing, then crosses a little bridge and opens onto a sun-dappled clearing.
+With Mapquest-defying suddenness, a leaf-strewn lane appears alongside a winding country road, dips briefly into a shaded arboreal clearing, then crosses a little bridge and opens onto a clearing.
 An imposing gabled house of dark woods and large windows dominates the parcel.
+The scene, overhung as it is with large gnarled trees and a mildly unnerving quietude, conjures organ music in a minor chord.
 The large door opens with a Boris Karloff creak and a woman dressed entirely in black appears, her cowl clinging to her head like a skullcap, her somber dark habit cascading in heavy pleats to the floor.
 Her face breaks into a sweet smile.

 “Hi!
 Mother Victoria said you were coming!”